em and strong are not announced by screen readers

 - 1min

 Semantic HTML is the foundation of accessible websites.
-Correct and meaningful elements enable assistive technology to provide a site's information in a different form or shape.
+Meaningful HTML elements enable assistive technology to transform a site's information into a different form or shape.
 A screen reader, for example, takes a site and reads it out for the visitor.
-These cases show why semantic HTML matters!
+Semantic HTML keeps your content and information accessible.

-And while I'm not a daily screen reader user, and VoiceOver isn't the only one out there, a quick test on my Mac proves it.
+I'm not a daily screen reader user, and VoiceOver isn't the only one out there, but a quick test on my Mac proves the fact.

 Martin Underhill shares more resources on his blog if you want to learn more.